• 24 hour numbers

 Your Responsibilities

 • As a patient, you play a key role in helping us provide you with the best possible care.
-As an MIT Medical patient you are responsible to:
+As an MIT Health patient you are responsible to:

 • Provide accurate and complete information about your past and present health issues, medications, illnesses, and hospitalizations.